 Many of the results obtained through assessment of student learning and program evaluation are available to appropriate constituencies, including students, upon request.
 Program changes were also shared with the Office of Admissions as they significantly impact the programs to which prospective students would be applying.
 As such, we wanted the Office of Admissions to be well equipped to address prospective student questions about the training programs.
-Beginning fall 2017, our APA annual report will be shared with stakeholders and constituencies in lieu of the accreditation report.
-Changes to the curriculum or training program are reflected on the program website, ensuring that prospective students and constituents have access to the most up-to-date information about our programs and faculty.
+All required program assessment data are posted on the websites for each program.
+The vital statistics are also posted on the website, including number of graduates for the past academic year, pass rates on credentialing examinations, completion rates, and job placement rates.
+A copy of this report is appended to student handbooks each academic year.